Quality Assurance Analyst, IT Salary

 Pay Difference by Location

-Home to some of the best pay for IT Quality Assurance Analysts, Charlotte offers exceptional salaries, 22 percent above the national average.
+For IT Quality Assurance Analysts, busy Charlotte offers a higher-than-average pay rate, 22 percent above the national average.
 IT Quality Assurance Analysts can also look forward to large paychecks in cities like Jacksonville (+10 percent), Chicago (+10 percent), Atlanta (+6 percent), and Tampa (+5 percent).

 Related Job Salaries